-As mentioned above, if we were to take the first order contribution of $\Delta(\chi=1+\epsilon)\approx1+2i\varphi\omega_0\epsilon$ for all values of $\varphi$ it might seem that this term can grow linearly indefinitely as a function of $\varphi$.
+As mentioned above, if we were to take the first order contribution of $\Delta(\chi=1-\epsilon)\approx1+2i\varphi\omega_0\epsilon$ for all values of $\varphi$ it might seem that this term can grow linearly indefinitely as a function of $\varphi$.
 However, it is clear from the full expression $\Delta(\chi)$ that such unbounded linear growth cannot occur.
 This is but one simple example that highlights the subtleties of perturbative expansions.

-We now move to discussing the intriguing interplay of deformation and phase shift.
-The interplay of \textit{genuine deformation} and \textit{genuine redshift} have already been introduced and studied in the literature \cite{Bruschi:Chatzinotas:2021}.
-The former is defined as the maximum value of $|\Delta(\chi)|$ obtained by taking the transformed mode $F'$ and optimizing over \textit{rigid shifts} in the frequency spectrum.
+We now move on to discussing the intriguing interplay of deformation and phase shift.
+The interplay of \textit{genuine deformation} and \textit{genuine redshift} has already been introduced and studied in the literature \cite{Bruschi:Chatzinotas:2021}.
+The former is defined as the maximum value of $|\Delta(\chi)|$ obtained by taking the transformed mode $F'$ and optimizing over \textit{rigid shifts} of the frequency spectrum as a whole.
 The amount of translation in the frequency domain that is necessary to optimize the overlap was defined as the genuine redshift.
 In this work we have found that the perturbative expansion \eqref{delta:perturbative:expansion} of $\Delta(1+\epsilon)$ tells us that $|\Delta(\chi)|$ is always obtained at second order in $\epsilon$, in agreement with preliminary results in the literature \cite{Bruschi:Chatzinotas:2021}.
-More work is necessary to understand optimization in the slightly more general context presented here.
+More work is necessary to understand mode-overlap optimization in the slightly more general context presented here.